-After completion of the workshop, participants will belong to a regional network of citizen journalists.
-This is a great opportunity for journalists who want to work collaboratively to report on common problems across the region.
-Journalists who wish to gain blogging, citizen journalism, and fact-based reporting skills are strongly encouraged to apply.
+Participants will belong to a regional network of citizen journalists upon completion of the online workshop, offering them the opportunity to work collaboratively to report on common issues across the region.
+Journalists who wish to gain blogging, citizen journalism and fact-based reporting skills are strongly encouraged to apply.

 - English-language proficiency;

 - Be registered as a YSEALI member.
-Application to become a YSEALI member can be found here.
+Applications to become a YSEALI member can be found here.

-- Between the ages of 25 and 35 at the time of the workshop;
+- Be between the ages of 25 and 35 at the time of the workshop; and

-- Have knowledge, experience, or pursuing careers in journalism fields, communications, citizen journalism, blogging.
+- Have knowledge or experience in journalism fields, communications, citizen journalism, blogging.

 We are no longer accepting applications for this program.